 As many obstacles as I face when I travel, none of them are as difficult as getting back home is. … More The hardest part of traveling: coming home

 Traveling with a backpack only has become my favorite thing.
-Since I’ve started travelling exclusively with a backpack, I’ve heard all the arguments saying that rolling bags are much better because it’s not as difficult to carry, but I’m here to show you that even though that might be true, backpacks are better.
-Why should … More The Smart Travelers Guide to Backpacks
+Since I’ve started traveling exclusively with a backpack, I’ve heard all the arguments saying that rolling bags are much better because it’s not as difficult to carry, but I’m here to show you that even though that might be true, backpacks are better. **If you … More The Smart Travelers Guide to Backpacks

 We stopped in Sydney for a quick day and a half before heading out to Melbourne.
 We did a quick tour, so I’m not going to bore you all with those details.
 Melbourne was such a cool city.
 We went on a walking/bus tour one of the mornings we were there.
 It took us all … More Melbourne, Australia: Wineries, Tours, and Kangaroos